PTAssembler Documentation

 The screen also contains the following controls:

-The status bar at the bottom of this screen has four panels:
+The status bar at the bottom of this screen has four panels (described from left to right):

 1. Progress bar.
 Shows progress of operation while drawing image.